Colorado Military and Veterans Benefits

-Monthly contributions are payroll deducted.
+Monthly contributions are payroll deducted

 In addition, participating Service member’s Families are eligible for the Family Survivor College Scholarship.
-The Spouse and Children of Service members that are killed in a combat zone as a result of combat action or as a result of foreign or domestic terrorism can receive $10,000 per year, per Family, up to a total maximum of $40,000 toward a college degree.
+The Spouse and Children of Service members who are killed in a combat zone as a result of combat action or as a result of foreign or domestic terrorism can receive $10,000 per year, per Family, up to a total maximum of $40,000 toward a college degree.

 For more information, please call 800-462-7441 or email email@example.com .

 Who is eligible for Colorado SSLI?
-National Guard Service members and their dependents are eligible for SSLI.
+Colorado National Guard Service members and their dependents are eligible for SSLI.

 What are my Colorado Military and Veterans Parks and Recreation Benefits?

-Colorado CPW Office Directory
+CPW Office Directory